A hurdle requirement is an assessment task mandating a minimum level of performance as a condition of passing the course.

 - how they will be informed if they do not attain the requirements

-- their entitlements under the Special Consideration in Assessment Policy.
+- their entitlements under the Modified Arrangements for Coursework Assessment Policy.

 As a matter of good practice, the Quality Enhancement Committee recommends the following.